 We conduct micro-level quantitative research in a range of countries, with a focus on developing policy-relevant academic research and academic-relevant policy research.

-Our main tools include econometric techniques employed on large-n datasets, often collected by us or under our instruction, and behavioral experiments conducted in the field.
+Our main tools include econometric techniques employed on large-n datasets, often collected by us or under our instruction, and behavioural experiments conducted in the field.
 We regularly engage with anthropologists, psychologists, political scientists and researchers from other disciplines, which significantly benefits our data collection, our research output and our policy advice.

 The Research Program on Welfare at ISDC focuses on the intersection between humanitarian emergencies, fragility, and conflict on one hand and economic and nutritional well being on the other.
-Food and nutritional security remains one of the main challenges hindering the achievement of zero hunger, and it is becoming increasingly clear that countries that are affected by multiple shocks including climatic, economic, and conflict-related have the highest share of households who suffer from chronic malnutrition and food insecurity.
+Food and nutritional security remains one of the main challenges hindering the achievement of zero hunger.
+It is becoming increasingly clear that countries that are affected by multiple shocks including climatic, economic, and conflict-related have the highest share of households who suffer from chronic malnutrition and food insecurity.